project-chip/connectedhomeip/docs/silabs/general/SOFTWARE_REQUIREMENTS.md

 <br>

 Depending on your Mac processor, you will have to complete the following additional steps.

 ### **Apple Silicon (M1) Software Requirements:**

-Users may also have to specify which `pkg-config`/`openssl` to use by adding these lines of code to `bootstrap.sh` as well:
+Users may also have to specify which `pkg-config`/`openssl` to use by adding these lines of code to `bootstrap.sh`:

 > `$ export PATH="/opt/homebrew/opt/openssl@3/bin:$PATH"`